 - Fundraiser – separate to the Treasurer, they seek out funding opportunities and complete and submit funding applications

-Making Music Representative (MM Rep) – every member groups has an MM Rep as their main point of contact with us.
-We recommend the MM Rep is a committee member either as a role on its own or as part of another role, such as the secretary.
-You can find out more about the role of MM Rep here.
+Making Music Group Representative (MM Group Rep) – every member group has an MM Group Rep as their main point of contact with us.
+The ideal person is someone from the group management/committee who is a good communicator.
+You can find out more about the role of MM Group Rep here.

 It is not necessary to fill all of these roles – you will need to decide which of these roles are useful to your group, and which could usefully be absorbed into other roles (for example, the membership secretary role could be undertaken by the secretary).